Enterprise Key Management is under controlled availability. To enable this feature for your account, contact Druva Support.

 - Control access to data backed up by Druva inSync.

-- Secure data backed up from Endpoints and Cloud apps.
+- Secure data backed up from Endpoints.

 Consider the following points before you enable this feature for your account: